kynesyslabs/demos_docs/src/sdk/cross-chain/identities.md

 const signature = await instance.signMessage(message)
 ```

-{% hint style="info" %}
+> **Info**
-The signature will be verified on the network to prevent adding identities not owned by you
+> The signature will be verified on the network to prevent adding identities not owned by you
-{% endhint %}

 #### 2. Creating the DEMOS payload